Buying real estate in Slovenia?

 Sources: CEE Legal Matters, Global Property Guide

-7) You must know locals prefer buying over renting affecting property demand types
+7) Keep in mind that locals prefer buying over renting, which affects property demand

 In Slovenia, locals often prefer buying homes over renting, which shapes the real estate market significantly.